Hi, I'm Silke.

 I love my yoga practice.

-It isn’t always calm.
-It isn’t always pretty.
+It isn’t always calm or pretty.
 But it’s something I consciously schedule for myself.
-A class.
-A set time.
-Ninety minutes that are mine.
+A class, a set time, ninety minutes that are mine.
 That decision alone creates space.

 There’s something quietly powerful about stepping out of everything else for a while and saying, “This part is for me.”